notpushkin/Mailspring/CONTRIBUTING.md

 #### App Data

-When you're running Mailspring with `npm start`, it runs with the `--dev` flag and user data is located in a `Mailspring-dev` folder alongside the regular settings folder:
+When you're running Mailspring Libre with `npm start`, it runs with the `--dev` flag and user data is located in a `Mailspring-dev` folder alongside the regular settings folder:

 - Mac: `~/Library/Application Support/Mailspring-dev`
 - Windows: `C:\Users\<you>\AppData\Roaming\Mailspring-dev`